budokans/gretsch-geeks/README.md

 # sick-fits

-An ecommerce site built with modern React, Next.js for server-side rendering, Keystone.js as a headless CMS, GraphQL, Apollo 3 and mongoDB
+An ecommerce site built with modern React, TypeScript, Next.js for server-side rendering, Keystone.js as a headless CMS, GraphQL, Apollo 3 and mongoDB